Victims in Miami condo collapse came from around the world

 “She had many hopes of progressing and helping our parents,” said Richard Luna, who is anxiously watching news reports in Paraguay.
 “We are emotionally devastated.”

 A child of farmers, the 23-year-old Luna had studied nursing, but was looking after the three children of a Paraguayan family who helped her get a passport.
-The children are also missing along with their parents, Sophia López Moreira Bó and Luis Pettengil, the sister- and brother-in-law of the president of Paraguay.
-The first lady planned to fly to Miami.
+The children are also missing along with their parents, Sophia Lopez Moreira Bo and Luis Pettengil, the sister- and brother-in-law of the president of Paraguay.
+The first lady flew to Miami.

 Officials on Friday still didn’t know exactly how many residents or visitors were in the building at the time.
 A clearer picture emerged from diplomatic dispatches and overseas news reports: Israeli media said the country’s consul general in Miami, Maor Elbaz, believed that 20 citizens of that country are missing.
 Another 22 people were unaccounted for from Argentina, Venezuela, Uruguay and Paraguay.